 Housing threatens to push away work

 It is a challenge to steer towards (spatial) cohesion within the fragmented playing field of parties.
 No two tasks are the same, yet there are a number of overarching lessons to be learned from our experiences.
 In our research, we will be sharing those experiences.
 Perhaps even more important is our wonder about the state of affairs.
-Everyone agrees that creating a city in which working, living and urban facilities go together are the most vibrant and livable cities.
+Everyone agrees that creating a city in which working, living and urban facilities go together are the most vibrant and liveable cities.
 But in practice, the commercially strongest function, usually housing, pushes the other functions away, which means that monofunctional areas are once again emerging.

 How do we make a mixed city?